nitinkohli/fixed_point_privacy/README.md

 This project uses uv to manage the Python environment and dependencies in a reproducible manner (`pyproject.toml` + `uv.lock` specify everything).

-Step 0: Navigate to the location on your local machine where you want this repository to clone.
+Step 0: Navigate to the location on your local machine where you want this repository to reside.
 Then, clone the project:

 ```
 git clone https://github.com/nitinkohli/fixed_point_privacy.git